d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 that can be well discriminated should be significantly overweighted or underweighted accordingly.
-For simplicity’s sake assume that we have an equal number of instances from both distributions
+For simplicity's sake assume that we have an equal number of instances from both distributions
 $p(\mathbf{x})$
 and $q(\mathbf{x})$, respectively.